shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c1_supervised_machine_learning_regression_and_classification/w1_introduction_to_machine_learning/04_regression_model/readme.md

   ![alt text](resources/notes/08.jpg)

 - In linear regression, manually reading a contour plot to find the best values for parameters **w** and **b** is not efficient or scalable for complex machine learning models.
 Instead, an algorithmic approach, such as **gradient descent**, is preferred for automatically finding these values that **minimize** the cost function **J**.

-Gradient descent is a crucial algorithm in machine learning.
+- Gradient descent is a crucial algorithm not only in linear regression, but also across **all areas of machine learning**.

 ## Optional lab: Cost function